VolShyn/VolShyn.github.io/_math/brent.md

 Optimization problems often directly translated into minization problem.
-It is because many problems are naturally framed as minimization (e.g. cost reduction, error minimization, e.t.c.).
+It is because many problems are naturally framed as minimization (e.g. cost reduction, error minimization, etc.).

 Even if a problem is initially framed as maximizing something, it can easily be transformed into a minimization problem via inverse: